Russia's Coronavirus Cases Rise By More Than 10K Overnight, Hitting 187K - The Moscow Times

 Officials attribute the increase to mass testing and detecting asymptomatic cases not always counted in other countries.

-"We understand that the number of people moving on transport will increase, one way or another, the number of people communicating with each other will increase," he said on the Rossiya-24 television channel.
+On Thursday Moscow Mayor Sergei Sobyanin announced an extension of a lockdown in the capital, where most cases are concentrated, to May 31.

-A non-working quarantine period is in place in Russia until May 11, but Sobyanin has said that stay-at-home restrictions would remain in place beyond this deadline.
+He also brought in a rule that people will have to wear masks and gloves in public transport and shops or face fines from Tuesday.

-Moscow residents are allowed out only for brief trips to a shop, to walk dogs or to travel to essential jobs with a permit.
+Residents of the capital are only allowed to leave their homes for brief trips to a shop, to walk dogs or to travel to essential jobs with a permit.

-President Vladimir Putin on Wednesday ordered regional governors to develop plans to gradually lift anti-virus lockdowns regimes which vary from region to region.
+Russia has a national non-working period until May 11 that so far has not been extended.

-He urged caution, however, warning: "The price of even the smallest mistake is the safety, lives and health of our people."
+On Saturday, when the country usually marks Soviet victory in World War II with large-scale military parades, there will only be fly-pasts and fireworks.

 AFP contributed reporting to this article.